Volcano, California: Tourist attractions

 Daffodil Hill is a public garden open each spring to the public at no cost for admission.
 Daffodils were first planted in the mid-19th century by landowner Pete Denzer to remind him of Holland, his home country.
 In 1877, Arthur McLaughlin and his wife, “Lizzie” van Vorst-McLaughlin bought the property, which is still owned and managed by their descendants.
-Approximately 300,000 flowers are in bloom during the Spring.
+Approximately 300,000 flowers are in bloom during the Spring.Update: Unfortunately Daffodil Hill officially closed July 2019 due to overtourism.The Ryan family, who manages the property, posted an announcement on Facebook on July 15 announcing the closure.
+The original plot of farmland was purchased in 1887 and has been handed down within the family since.